netscaler/netscaler-k8s-ingress-controller/docs/deploy/azure-cpx-url.md

    - Now, select "latest" in the new right column.

      <img src="../../deployment/azure/images/image_cpx_9.png" width="500">
    - Here, image URL is shared in "Docker pull command" text.

+     For instance, azurecpxreg.azurecr.io/citrix/citrix-k8s-cpx-ingress-13-0:latest

      Copy the same and replace as image in CPX yaml.